aweymo-ui/tideflats/content/4_carstens.md

 gallery: true
 ---

-{% include gallery-figure.html img="carstens_12_p17061coll21_5874.jpg" alt="Thomas Carstens posing in a three piece suit and mustache" caption="Thomas Carstens, ca. 1909, Courtesy Tacoma Northwest Room (CARSTENS-001)." title="Thomas Carstens, ca. 1909, Courtesy Tacoma Northwest Room (CARSTENS-001)." width="50%" %}
+{% include gallery-figure.html img="carstens_12_p17061coll21_5874.jpg" alt="Thomas Carstens posing in a three piece suit and mustache" caption="Thomas Carstens, ca. 1909, Courtesy Tacoma Northwest Room (CARSTENS-001)." width="50%" %}

 **Thomas Carstens was another immigrant to the United States** working (but not living) in the Tideflats.
 Born in Husum, Germany in 1865.
 In Tacoma newspapers, he was depicted glowingly as a model immigrant, “a self-made man and a striking example of what hard work and perseverance can accomplish.”<sup>[26]({{ "/6_bib/" | relative_url }}#ref26)</sup> The son of a successful Fleischman, Carstens immigrated to Wisconsin at 16, where he bounced between several low-level butchering positions in Milwaukee, Medford, and Portland, Oregon, and Chehalis, Washington.
 After a failed career change in logging, Carstens made three trips up to Alaska, when he came into an unexplained but significant amount of money that allowed him to sell a timber claim in San Francisco and invest in property along Englewood, then a small suburb outside of Los Angeles.<sup>[27]({{ "/6_bib/" | relative_url }}#ref27)</sup>